avoidant/avoidant.github.io/_posts/2017-05-05-regressing-due-to-constant-distraction.md

 Anyway these are the typical gaffes I make as an adult, which at the very least make me regret my actions and behavior, and cause me to maintain a sense of social shame throughtout my entire life.
 It's very hard to get over, and keeps me emotionally stunted in a way.
 The scenario above does clarify some aspects though; it's easy to see why I hid myself all these years, and why I enjoy solitude despite loneliness.

+It is utterly amazing how such incidents keep happening to me though... to what extent is my shame about them justified, and to what extent are they just in my head?
+If an outsider were viewing the scene, what would he think?
+It seems such questions are the best way to cope but they are incredibly hard to answer.
+No one (I think) overheard my comment besides us three, so it's not like I can ask an observer.